Kangana says 1947 was ‘bheek’ and India got 'real freedom' in 2014, triggers outrage | Entertainment

 Actor Kangana Ranaut kicked off a firestorm on Thursday for declaring that India attained "real freedom" in 2014, when the Modi-led government came to power, and describing the country's Independence in 1947 as "bheek", or alms.

-The “Manikarnika” actor, known for provocative and often inflammatory statements, was once again the centre of debate – and ire – with politicians across the spectrum, including BJP MP Varun Gandhi, among the host of social media users and others who reacted with outrage for her comments at an event on Wednesday evening.
+The "Manikarnika" actor, known for provocative and often inflammatory statements, was once again the center of debate – and ire.
+While the Aam Aadmi Party submitted an application to the Mumbai Police demanding that a case be registered against her for her ''seditious and inflammatory'' comments, politicians across the spectrum, including BJP MP Varun Gandhi, were among the host of social media users and others who reacted with outrage at Ranaut's comments on Wednesday evening.

+AAP leader Preeti Sharma Menon said the application requested action under Sections 504, 505, and 124A. "...Hope to see some action. @CPMumbai @DGPMaharashtra," the party's national executive member tweeted, Section 504 of the IPC deals "Intentional insult with intent to provoke breach of the peace", 505 is related to statements to create ''public mischief'' and 124A deals with sedition.

-BJP’s Pilibhit MP Varun Gandhi shared a video of Ranaut’s remarks on his Twitter handle.
-In a 24-second clip distributed widely, Ranaut says India's Independence in 1947 was not freedom but ''bheek'' (alms). ''And we got real freedom in 2014,'' she said at the event organised by a new channel with some people in the audience heard clapping.
+BJP's Pilibhit MP Varun Gandhi shared a video of Ranaut's remarks on his Twitter handle to make his point.
+In a 24-second clip distributed widely, Ranaut says India's Independence in 1947 was not freedom but ''bheek'' (alms). ''And we got real freedom in 2014,'' she said at the event organized by a new channel with some people in the audience heard clapping.

 ''It is an anti-national act and must be called out as such.
-To not do so would be a betrayal of all those who shed blood so that today we may stand tall and free as a nation,'' Gandhi said in his tweet in Hindi.
+To not do so would be a betrayal of all those who shed blood so that today we may stand tall and free as a nation,'' Gandhi said.

 People can never forget the infinite sacrifices of our freedom movement and the millions of lives lost and families destroyed, he added.
 Belittling it all in this "shameless manner" cannot be condoned simply as a careless or callous statement, he said.

-''Sometimes an insult to the sacrifice and penance of Mahatma Gandhi, sometimes showing respect to his killer and now this disdain for the sacrifice of millions of freedom fighters from Shaheed Mangal Pandey to Rani Laxmibai, Bhagat Singh, Chandrashekhar Azad, Netaji Subhash Chandra Bose and others... ''Should I call this kind of thinking madness or treason?'' the Lok Sabha MP asked.
+''Sometimes an insult to the sacrifice and penance of Mahatma Gandhi, sometimes showing respect to his killer and now this disdain for the sacrifice of millions of freedom fighters from Shaheed Mangal Pandey to Rani Laxmibai, Bhagat Singh, Chandrashekhar Azad, Netaji Subhash Chandra Bose, and others... ''Should I call this kind of thinking madness or treason?'' the Lok Sabha MP added in Hindi on Twitter.

 The ever combative Ranaut, whose Twitter account has been suspended, hit back on Instagram.